Birth Death Swap population in random environment and aggregation with two timescales: Averaging result in presence of two timescales

-Thanks to the role played by the dominating process $\bf G^\dem$, tightness properties on the space of counting paths are straightforward, without need of additional integrability conditions.
+Thanks to construction by strong domination with $G^\dem$, tightness properties on the space of counting paths are obtained straightforwardly, without need of additional integrability conditions.
 This section is thus mainly dedicated to identifying properties of limits of $(\Ndemeps)$.
-The main difficulty stems from the general random environment setting.
-Event intensities are random functionals of the population, without any regularity assumption in $(\omega,t)$, and do not characterize the demographic processes' distribution.
-Thus, we need to extend averaging results (see e.g \cite{Kurtz1992}, \cite{Yin2012continuous}) that could be applied in a more restricted setting (for instance when the BDS is a Markov process).
-The stable convergence, which is a simple extension on an enlarged space of the usual convergence in distribution, allows for the randomness of the initial structure to be taken into account, and is thus particularly adapted to our framework.
+The main difficulty stems from the general random environment setting, since event intensities are random functionals not regular in $t$, and do not characterize the demographic processes' distribution.
+Thus, averaging results such \cite{Kurtz1992} or \cite{Yin2012continuous} does not apply here.